 Admission to either of the emphases in the interdisciplinary major in Early Childhood Studies is limited.
 University admission does not necessarily constitute eligibility for admission into this program.
 Students must be admitted to the Early Childhood Studies program before they can enroll in any of the professional coursework.

-04 Certification with Preschool Special Education Approval (College of Education)
+Professional Educator Licensure in Early Childhood Education (birth-grade 3) with Preschool Special Education Approval (College of Education)

 This emphasis is designed to meet the high demand for teachers, in public and private school settings including Illinois Pre-Kindergarten, kindergarten, and elementary school grades 1-3, who are prepared to work with parents, work with diverse populations, and engage in the creation of family-school-community partnerships.
 Students graduating from this program emerge with an in-depth background in child and human development, including understanding of both typical and atypical children and understanding of children within the context of child, family, and community.
 Also, students emerge with a strong understanding of the classroom as a community of learners with unique and similar needs based on individual, family, and cultural contexts.
 For more information contact the ECS Undergraduate Academic Adviser in the School of Family, Consumer, and Nutrition Sciences (815) 753-1891.